Ozark Highlands AVA: Soil

 U.S. Department of Agriculture's Soil Conservation Service, entitled Missouri General Soil Map.
 This publication shows that the soils of the Lebanon-Hobson-Clarksville series are especially distinctive of the area.
 This soil series occurs extensively within the area, but is found in only a few isolated spots outside of it.
 Other soils in the area include the Gerald-Union-Goss series and the Hobson-Coulstone-Clarksville series.
 The latter series occurs to a limited extent within the area, but immediately outside of the area, it becomes predominant.
 Distinctive soil patterns often reflect distinctive underlying geologic structures.
 That this is so in the "Ozark Highlands" is demonstrated by a map called "Geologic Map of Missouri," published in 1979 by the Missouri Geological Society.
 The petition shows that the soil of the viticultural area is predominantly derived from the Roubidoux Formation, with some Smithville Formation and Pennsylvanian Undifferentiated.
 That pattern contrasts with the Gasconade Dolomite soil in many of the immediately surrounding areas.

 Climate

 The "Ozark Highlands" are also distinguished from surrounding areas on the basis of climate.
 These upper portions are relatively frost-free for longer periods of the year.
 The cooler frost-causing air in the Spring and Fall of the year flows down the hillsides from the higher to the lower elevations, especially into the deeply trenched river valleys.
 This leaves the Ozark Highlands relatively frost free as compared to the lower elevations.
+The USDA plant hardiness zones range from 6a to 7a.